GiovanniPioDelvecchio/BigDataAnalyticsProject/README.md

 The repository contains all the files needed to set up a fully distributed local cluster with Hadoop, Yarn and Spark.

-The project consists in a task of binary classification over a dataset of credit card clients, essentially replicating the results presented in the paper "The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients" by I-Cheng Yeh and Che-hui Lien, in a fully distributed setting created with with Hadoop, Yarn and PySpark.
+The project consists in a task of binary classification over a dataset containing data about credit card clients, essentially replicating the results presented in the paper "The comparisons of data mining techniques for the predictive accuracy of probability of default of credit card clients" by I-Cheng Yeh and Che-hui Lien, in a fully distributed setting created with with Hadoop, Yarn and PySpark.
 The results related to all the methods can be found in the notebook CreditCardClients.ipynb, while the results related to the Linear Discriminant Analysis classifier are presentend more in detail in the corresponding notebook (LinearDiscriminantAnalysis.ipynb).
-The methods presented in here and in the reference paper are:
+The methods presented here and in the reference paper are:
 - Multi-layer Perceptron
 - Logistic Regression
 - Decision Tree